-Note: Your Windows 10 computer is designed to automatically start in Safe Mode if it crashes more than once while trying to start normally.
+Your Windows 10 computer should automatically start in Safe Mode if it crashes more than once while trying to start normally.
 However, you can also boot into Safe Mode manually.

 Hold the Shift key while clicking Restart on the Start Menu.